 Remember: Bring lots of water – it gets hot in the summer

-Carver’s Cafe
+Get Ice Cream at Carver’s Cafe

 We got to Mt Rushmore early and had breakfast at Carvers café.
-You get a large portion of food a complete breakfast for a reasonable price.
+You get a large portion of food with a complete breakfast for a reasonable price.
 Sitting in front of the beautiful stone fireplace looking out at the memorial is priceless.
 The coffee bar serves a variety of hot/cold beverages, with plenty of seating.

 I would suggest before leaving, to stop by the Memorial Ice Cream shop for a taste of history with Thomas Jefferson ice cream.
 It is a bit pricy, over $7, but you get two huge scoops.
 It was delicious!